Francisco López (footballer, born 1962)

-Francisco Javier López Alfaro (born 1 November 1962), known simply as Francisco as a player, is a Spanish retired football central midfielder and manager.
+Francisco Javier López Alfaro (born 1 November 1962), known simply as Francisco as a player, is a Spanish former professional football central midfielder and manager.

 Club career

 Francisco was born in Osuna, Province of Seville, Andalusia.
 During his career he represented Sevilla FC, his hometown club, and RCD Espanyol, appearing in 436 La Liga matches.
 He finished his first season in the competition with 20 games – all starts – and one goal, helping the former to finish seventh.

 In the 1992–93 campaign, Francisco experienced top-flight relegation with the Catalans, but achieved promotion the following year always as an important player.
 He retired at the end of 1996–97, aged nearly 35.

 López began working as a manager with Espanyol's youth sides, then proceeded to coach Coria CF, Real Jaén, CF Extremadura, UE Figueres and top-tier CD Numancia.
 He was dismissed after ten rounds in the 2004–05 season, as the latter were eventually relegated.
 In July 2006, he joined Segunda División B team CF Badalona.

 Midway through the 2008–09 campaign, López was sacked as manager of CD Atlético Baleares, also in division three.
 Subsequently, he was appointed at Sevilla FC C in the Tercera División.